chefkoch24/neuro-symbolic-asag/README.md

 `python run_align_labels.py`

-## Train Justification Cue Detection Model
+## Justification Cue Detection Model
 Trains the justification cue detection model, all configurations are set in the file `config.py`.